Linerre/better-email/README.md

 # What and Why
-This repos contains some arbitrary `HTML` e-mail templates I created during my journey of learning and using Gmail.
+This repos contains some arbitrary `HTML` e-mail templates I created during my journey of learning and using `HTML` e-mail based on Gmail client.

 Sometimes I need to send a newsletter with a fancy appearance (or layout).
 Sometimes I simply need to try out some ideas and the limits that different